PrincipalComponentAnalysis Class

 Remarks

 Principal component analysis (PCA) is a form of factor analysis or dimension reduction.
-It attempts to identify a small number of factors which allow most of the variation in the data to be explained by giving the vales for the factor dimensions.
+It attempts to identify a small number of factors which account for most of the variation in the data.

 Mathematically, PCA constructs an alternative set of orthonormal basis vectors for a multivariate data set.
 These basis vectors, called the principal components, are ordered by the total variance explained by each.